 - Tomato sauce.
 Make sure when selecting your tomato sauce you get the regular, plain tomato sauce, not the Italian-style.
 This will prevent any additional flavor profiles from interfering with the Creole seasonings.

 - Blackened/Cajun seasoning.
 The spice level of your dish will change drastically depending on the type of blackened or Cajun seasoning you use.
-Homemade blackened seasoning is recommended for the most control, but Slap Ya’ Mama Cajun Seasoning or Emeril’s Blackened Seasoning from the grocery store are both excellent alternatives.
+Homemade Cajun seasoning is recommended for the most control, but Slap Ya’ Mama Cajun Seasoning or Emeril’s Blackened Seasoning from the grocery store are both excellent alternatives.
 Creole seasoning is similar; it generally has more herbs but it will work.

 How to Make Shrimp Creole